dpgaspar/Flask-AppBuilder/docs/rest_api.rst

     (add_columns:(contact_group:(page:0,page_size:10)))

-The previous example will filter out only the **Female** gender from our list of possible values

 We can also restrict server side the available fields for add and edit using ``add_columns`` and ``edit_columns``.
 Additionally you can use ``add_exclude_columns`` and ``edit_exclude_columns``::